For Transaction Capital, compensation is a critical determinant of organisational performance and sustainability.

 The following overarching principles are applied to remuneration:

-Following engagements with shareholders after the 2018 AGM, a number of enhancements have been implemented to the remuneration policy in the 2019 financial year, as outlined below.
+Following engagements with shareholders after the 2019 AGM, several enhancements have been implemented to the remuneration policy in the 2020 financial year, as outlined below.

-Detailed description provided for the qualitative, quantitative and discretionary drivers’ calculation
+Weightings provided for the qualitative, quantitative and discretionary components of the executives’ STI awards.

-The group’s remuneration policy and its implementation is presented to shareholders annually for consideration and approval under the terms of separate non-binding advisory votes at the AGM, as recommended by King IV and prescribed by the JSE Listings Requirements.
+The group’s remuneration policy and implementation report are presented to shareholders annually for consideration and approval under the terms of separate non-binding advisory votes at the AGM, as recommended by King IV and prescribed by the JSE Listings Requirements.